MtGambelOak/MountGambelOak/README.md

 - Commits to `main` trigger the “Build and Deploy” GitHub Actions workflow.
 - The job refreshes the favicon, installs Python dependencies, runs `python build.py`, and publishes `dist/` via `actions/deploy-pages`.
 - A scheduled run (`cron: 0 7 * * *`) keeps the public favicon in sync with the current holiday without manual intervention.
-- Rebuild `dist/` before committing to ensure GitHub Pages serves the latest HTML.
+- Ensure the watcher has produced a fresh build in `dist/` before committing; manual rebuilds are only needed for debugging.
 - GitHub Pages serves `dist/404.html` for any unknown route (including `/holiday-trivia`); local static previews typically return the file directly instead of a 404 response, so open `dist/404.html` in a browser to test the not-found experience.

 ---

 ## Support scripts & notes
 - `build.py` is the single source of truth for derived blog metadata.
 Keep it updated if you introduce new fields shared between the blog index and individual posts.
-- `scripts/generate-theme-css.js` - Builds the accent class stylesheet from the shared palette during `python build.py`.
+- `scripts/generate-theme-css.js` - Builds the accent class stylesheet from the shared palette whenever the build runs (watcher or CI).

 ---